michhar/michhar.github.io/_posts/2017-12-08-cntk-has-feelings-too.md

 ### Improvement #3:  Adjust or even search hyperparameter space

+Play with the hyperparameters.
+I had a code cell full of my hyperparameters, e.g. learning rate and minibatch sizes.
+I varied one or two at a time.
 Just as an example, I took the learning rate down 10x (from 0.2 to 0.02) and my resulting accuracy increased approximately 5%.
+Using the [CNTK train package](https://docs.microsoft.com/en-us/python/api/cntk.train.training_session?view=cntk-py-2.1) one can design a "trainer" object encapsulating all training tasks and include parameter ranges inside it.
+I also played with the strides and filter sizes or receptive fields in my CNN for the convolutional and pooling layers (see the Stanford CV course [notes](http://cs231n.github.io/convolutional-networks/#conv) for great explanations of pretty much anything CNN and much more).
+My big tip if you are starting out is simply to tune these adjustable parameters yourself and see what happens.

 ### Improvement #4:  Add more layers (but be careful of overfitting)

-Interestingly, layering in three pooling layers in between the convolutional layers (last one before the dense output layer) resulted in about another 5% jump in accuracy on the test set.
+Interestingly, layering in three pooling layers in between the convolutional layers (last one before the dense output layer) resulted in about another 5% jump in accuracy on the test set.  (more on CNNs in the Stanford course [notes](http://cs231n.github.io/convolutional-networks))

-Here's what the model looked like in the CNTK Python API:
+Here's what the relatively simple model looked like in the CNTK Python API:

 ```python
 def create_model(features):